Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Tax rates in Oklahoma are set by multiple tax authorities in every county and city, and then totaled for each district.
 Rates depend on budgetary needs, but increases are usually subject to voter approval.
 Rates are set as mills, with one mill equaling $1 in taxes per $1,000 in taxable value.
 For a home with a taxable value of $10,000, a mill rate of 90 mills would mean taxes of $900.

 Mill rates vary by locality, so it’s useful to compare property taxes by looking at a home’s effective tax rate.
 An effective property tax rate is the amount of property taxes paid annually as a percentage of home value.
-The table below shows median home values, median annual tax payments and average effective tax rates for every county in Oklahoma.
+The table below shows median home values, median annual tax payments and average effective tax rates for every county in Oklahoma with available data.

 CountyMedian Home ValueMedian Annual Property Tax PaymentAverage Effective Property Tax Rate